artcom/acms-compose/README.md

 ## Edit content

-The content repository will be set up with some sample data.
+The content repository will be setup with some sample data.
 To modify the content structure you have to edit the JSON files manually:
 * `git clone https://<hostname>/services/acms-config`
 * Edit templates and content according to the content repo conventions with your favorite editor.
 * Commit and push your changes.